Racial views of Donald Trump: NFL national anthem protests

-In August 2016 Colin Kaepernick, an NFL quarterback, began sitting (later kneeling) during the playing of the U.S. national anthem before games as a protest of police brutality and racial inequality suffered by Black Americans.
-Then-candidate Trump entered into the debate within days, stating of Kaepernick, "I think it's personally not a good thing, I think it's a terrible thing.
+In August 2016 Colin Kaepernick, an NFL quarterback, began sitting (later kneeling) during the playing of the U.S. national anthem as a protest of police brutality and racial inequality suffered by Black Americans.
+Then-candidate Trump stated, "I think it's personally not a good thing, I think it's a terrible thing.
 And, you know, maybe he should find a country that works better for him.
 Let him try, it won't happen."

-Shortly after the start of the next NFL season in September 2017, President Trump commented extensively on the protests during a rally for Alabama Senate candidate Luther Strange, stating, "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now, out, he's fired.
+Trump commented extensively on the protests during a rally for Alabama Senate candidate Luther Strange, stating, "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now, out, he's fired.
 He's fired.'
 You know, some owner is going to do that.
 He's going to say, 'That guy that disrespects our flag, he's fired.'
 And that owner, they don't know it they'll be the most popular person in this country.
 Because that's a total disrespect of our heritage."
-Trump later pushed back against the players' concerns regarding racial inequality via Twitter, stating, "The issue of kneeling has nothing to do with race.
+Trump later pushed back against players' concerns regarding racial inequality stating, "The issue of kneeling has nothing to do with race.
 It is about respect for our Country, Flag and National Anthem.
 NFL must respect this!"
-In October of that year, Trump had Vice President Mike Pence attend an NFL game in Indianapolis, telling him "to leave stadium if any players kneeled, disrespecting our country."
+Trump had Vice President Mike Pence attend an NFL game in Indianapolis, telling him "to leave stadium if any players kneeled, disrespecting our country."
 Pence left after the anthem, an action that was seen by many as a publicity stunt.
-Trump's public criticisms of the player protests continued throughout the year.
+Trump's public criticisms of the player protests continued.